LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-icons.md

 | <img src="img/wsicons/green smiley.png" /> | A green smiley face in the MSC column indicates a positive score (based on natural language understanding of real time consumer sentiment) |
 | <img src="img/wsicons/red smiley.png" /> | A red frowny face in the MSC column indicates a negative score. |

-## Open Connections
+## Open Conversations

-The open connections tab shows all of the conversations assigned to the agent that are currently open and not yet resolved.
+The Open Conversations tab shows all of the conversations assigned to the agent that are currently open and not yet resolved.

 ![](/img/agent-workspace-icons-messaging-2b.png)